Jaimilit/beyond-the-barbell/README.md

 | Issues from stripe that webhooks wasn't working when creating endpoints | Had to contact them and they said there had been a temporary issue in those who selected Sweden as their location, but this was fixed in a few days |
 | Issue of admin approval not working prior to posting | In my models I forgot the approval field so that once in admin I could change it to true|

-* Example of format error on smaller screens for the cart:
+* Example of format error on smaller screens for the cart - it goes down on the next line almost:
 ![Cart Error](./media/carterror.jpg)

 * Example of format error for footer: